-The Kapiti Judo Club is very fortunate to have an extremely talented and experienced group of coaches (pictured below).
+The Kapiti Judo Club is very fortunate to have an extremely talented and experienced group of coaches.

 Norm Cook, 6th Dan (Godan) Black Belt

 Norm has been involved in judo for 40 years.
 He has refereed in international competitions, and held positions as the Vice President of the New Zealand Judo Federation, Overseas Tour Manager (eight years), and Area Director of the Wellington Judo Association (nine years).
 He is a qualified Area Coach and been involved in several clubs in the Wellington area.

 Matthew Whitton, 1st Kyu

 Commencing as a shy young lad of 9 years old, Matthew has become a confident adult.
 He joined the club through his parents encouragement and has continued over the years becoming a dedicated coach and strong individual Judoka, gaining his 1st Kyu (brown belt) in 2015.
-Putting a large amount of time into coaching two nights a week, Juniors and Seniors, plus other development sessions, he has been a great asset to the club.
+Assisting with coaching Junior and Senior classes when possible he helps the development of upcoming youth with training skills he has learnt over his years with the club.

 Warren Norris – 2nd Kyu